 During spring break, many NC State students take time away from classes to continue learning abroad.
 That’s what 18 College of Agriculture and Life Sciences students opted for this March before their trip was cut short due to the coronavirus pandemic.

-The NC State students, a Delaware Valley University student and five NC State faculty and staff members left Thursday, March 5, for an experiential learning adventure in the Netherlands.
+The students, plus five faculty and staff members, left Thursday, March 5, for an experiential learning adventure in the Netherlands.
 The 10-day study abroad program allows students to learn about agricultural innovations, agritourism, agricultural policy and agri-food products in the Netherlands — the second-largest agricultural exporter in the world, after the United States.

 Before reaching the Netherlands, the group of 24 made their way to Brussels, Belgium.
 After wandering through central Brussels, soaking in the culture and food, students attended two lectures at the European Union Commission.
 Students Joel Amador-Batten and Ashlee George said they learned about how the European Union was formed and the progress they have made to improve the lives of its citizens.